Trying to Conceive with IVF

-Do both partners need to get acupuncture?
+Do both partners need to get acupuncture when going through IVF?

 In clinic it is very common for just the female to receive acupuncture, however it is estimated that 1 in 20 men have a fertility problem.
 If there is a male factor in play (low sperm count, poor quality or motility, sperm DNA fragmentation) it is highly recommended that both partners get acupuncture particularly when you are doing a fresh IVF cycle.